 You are invited to attend the annual general meeting (the "Meeting") of shareholders ("Shareholders") of West Fraser Timber Co.
-Ltd. (the "Company"), which will take place on April 24, 2024 at 11:00 a.m.
+Ltd. (the "Company"), which will take place on April 23, 2025 at 11:00 a.m.
 (Vancouver time) at 1250 Brownmiller Road, Quesnel, B.C.
-Additionally, through the online meeting platform, Registered Shareholders and proxyholders (including non-registered Shareholders who have duly themselves proxyholder) live-webcast appointed as will have а option at https://web.lumiagm.com/441482273, password "westfraser2024" (case sensitive) to be able to listen in and view the Meeting and ask questions.
+Additionally, through the online meeting platform, Registered Shareholders and proxyholders (including non-registered Shareholders who have duly appointed themselves as proxyholder) will have a live-webcast option at https://meetings.lumiconnect.com/400-947-482-758, password "westfraser2025" (case sensitive) to be able to listen in and view the Meeting and ask questions.